ronenglish-archive/Ron-English-PoPaganda-Archive/exhibitions/solo/1990s-solo-exhibitions.md

 # 1990s Solo Exhibitions

-### Early solo exhibitions, studio presentations, and experimental shows from Ron English’s first two decades of activity.
+### Early solo exhibitions, studio presentations, and experimental shows from the 1990s.
 <span class="glow-text">Click on each image to see more information</span>

 | Image | Year | Dates | Venue | Title |